 The switch-hitter was only the fifth major-league catcher with at least 1,500 hits, 350 doubles, 275 homers, and 1,000 RBIs.
 He produced more RBIs and home runs than any other catcher in baseball from 2000 to 2011.

 The Puerto Rican native was born on August 17, 1971, in the Santurce district of San Juan to a Cuban father, Jorge Posada Sr., who fled to Puerto Rico to escape Fidel Castro’s regime, and a Dominican mother.
 His father worked in sales for Richardson-Vicks, a pharmaceutical company.
 Also, for 40 years he was a major-league scout for numerous teams: the Yankees, the Houston Astros, the Toronto Blue Jays, the Atlanta Braves, and the Colorado Rockies.
-His brother, Leo Posada, played for the Kansas City Athletics.
-He helped his son develop his baseball skills and instill the drive to make it to the major leagues.
+His distant (at most) kinsman, Leo Posada, played for the Kansas City Athletics.
+Leo helped his son develop his baseball skills and instill the drive to make it to the major leagues, and the two continued to work together over the years.
+(Leo Posada’s SABR bio refutes the commonly held belief that he was Jorge Jr.’s uncle.)

 Young Jorge was small for his age until later in high school.
 The serious-minded father always wanted his son to become a ballplayer and used tough love in raising him.
 For instance, at age 12 he had Jorge at the start of summer move a huge pile of dirt on the driveway of their middle-class home to the backyard and spread it out to make it level for a baseball field.
 He gave him a wheelbarrow and shovel and told him to have it done by the end of summer.
 Jorge had it done in two weeks, and it helped him to develop his muscles and hands for batting.
 It also taught him to use his stubbornness, a trait of his father, to do hard jobs without complaining.
 Jorge’s nurturing mother would often tell her husband not to be so hard on their son, but it was usually to no avail.